 Outdoor Play and Learning

-As a school, we aim to improve the way we think about play and provide opportunities for play.
+We are an OPAL (Outdoor Play and Learning) school and work hard to ensure that quality play opportunities are available for all children.
 We believe that play is essential for physical, emotional, social, spiritual and intellectual development.

 Children spend 1.4 years of their primary school attendance in playtime.
 This time is valuable and needs careful planning.

 The contribution of play to educational development is suggested through the inherent value of different play types e.g. through risk taking and exploratory play in formal and informal settings, allowing children to experiment, try new things and push their boundaries.

 - to provide children with a play setting which is enjoyable, stimulating and challenging;

 - to provide children with a range of play opportunities which will support children’s learning across the curriculum and about the world around them.

 Not only do we aim to provide more valuable play experiences but we also celebrate play for those who have shown good teamwork, resilience, creativity and creative ideas in our weekly Celebration Worship.